 Obtaining a Special Use Permit

-- Please note that simple, standup ceremonies with less than 16 participants and no set-up do not require a permit, however, to avoid possible conflict please contact the commercial services office to ensure a particular area/time/date is not already issued a permit.
+- Please note that simple, standup ceremonies with less than 16 participants and no set-up of any kind do not require a permit, however, to avoid possible conflict please contact the commercial services office to ensure a particular area/time/date is not already issued a permit.

 - Ceremonies with any type of setup (i.e., decorations, chairs, arch, awning, music, etc.) requires a permit, regardless of the number of participants, and will only be approved to take place in a park amphitheater, or through arrangement with DNC in their land assignment.